Guernsey is one of the Channel Islands and is situated in the English Channel, close to the French coast of Normandy.

 Each of the DTAs cover clauses relating to Base Erosion and Profit Shifting (’BEPS’) and they comply with new international tax standards, … more

-The past few years have seen dramatic changes to the taxation of UK residential property in respect of both UK and non-UK residents and detailed below is a summary of the current position (as of July 2018) and proposed changes.
+The past few years have seen dramatic changes to the taxation of UK residential property for both UK and non-UK residents.
+Detailed below is a summary of the current position (as of June 2019).

-It is important that existing structures (particularly those with foreign company ownership) are continually reviewed to ensure that the anticipated benefits of such … more
+It is important that existing structures (particularly those with foreign company ownership) are continually reviewed to ensure that the anticipated benefits of such structures remain … more

 Tax on Rental Profit

 Overseas investors who are not tax resident and do not carry on a trade in the UK are only liable to pay basic rate income tax (currently 20%) on rental profits during their period of ownership of a UK commercial investment property.

 To achieve the favourable tax treatment outlined above, it is important to use an offshore company to acquire the UK property and that … more

 IN536 - Advantages of Cyprus Foreign Interest Companies - Including the Right for Employees to Reside in Cyprus